According to scientists, the lifetime urge to travel the world is stored in a gene.

 7. Dreams can break through age, race, time, space and the universe

-As dreams can drive you beyond borders, enable new perspectives, change others, enthusiast them and finally reveal what is the core of life, it is the most powerful tool to break through age, race, space and time.
+As dreams can drive you beyond borders, open up new perspectives, drive change, enthusiast and ultimately reveal the meaning of life, it is the most powerful tool to break through age, race, space and time.

-Only dreams are able to touch the universe and catch a glimpse of what there is beyond.
+Only dreams can aspire us to touch the universe and catch a glimpse of what is beyond.